 Please enter a username and password.

-DESCRIPTIONDue in part to the prevalence of gastroesophageal reflux disease (GERD), there has been interest in creating a minimally invasive transesophageal therapeutic alternative to open or laparoscopic fundoplication or chronic medical therapy.
-Four different procedures have been investigated:
+Due in part to the prevalence of gastroesophageal reflux disease (GERD), there has been interest in creating a minimally invasive transesophageal therapeutic alternative to open or laparoscopic fundoplication or chronic medical therapy.
+This type of procedure may be considered natural orifice transluminal surgery.
+Three types of procedures have been investigated.

 Endoscopic submucosal implantation of polymethylmethacrylate beads into the lower esophageal folds has also been investigated.

 EsophyX® (EndoGastric Solutions, Redmond, WA) received 510(k) marketing clearance in 2007 for full-thickness plication.
 The Medigus SRS Endoscopic Stapling System (MUSE, Medigus Ltd) received marketing clearance in 2012 (K120299) and 2014 (K132151).
 MUSE is intended for endoscopic placement of surgical staples in the soft tissue of the esophagus and stomach to create anterior partial fundoplication for treatment of symptomatic chronic GERD in patients who require and respond to pharmacologic therapy.

 The CSM Stretta® System [Conway Stuart] received 510(k) marketing clearance from the FDA in 2000 for general use in the electrosurgical coagulation of tissue and intended for use specifically in the treatment of GERD.
 Stretta® is currently manufactured by Mederi Therapeutics (Greenwich, CT).